-Similar to last semester, the bulk of your grade in our course will be determined by summative assessments (exams) that asses learning and understanding of the material.
+The bulk of your grade in our course will be determined by summative assessments (exams) that asses learning and understanding of the material.

 - There will be four exams in this course that will be graded out of 50 points each.
-These points are only used to determine what level was achieved on the exam (details in grading section) - Each exam will cover the material covered since the previous exam (lecture videos and recitations) and will not be cumulative.
+These points are only used to determine what level was achieved on the exam (details in grading section) - Each exam will cover the material covered since the previous exam and will not be cumulative.
 This includes the Final Exam which will NOT be cumulative. - Exams are open note/open book.
-Students are NOT permitted to use the internet as a resource on their exams. - Exam dates are noted in the schedule posted on D2:L. They will open at noon on the first date indicated, and close at noon on the second date indicated.
-They will each be open for 48 hours (unless otherwise indicated).

-- Exams will be administered through D2L and will consist of 2 parts. - Part 1 will consist of multiple-choice questions and multiselect questions that will be graded automatically by D2L. - o Part 2 will be short answer questions that will be hand graded by an instructor. - Each Part will be opened separately within D2L - Expect about 60-70% of the exam to be graded by D2L (multiple choice, multiselect), and approximately 30-40% of the exam to be hand graded.
+Students are NOT permitted to use the internet as a resource on their exams.
+Answers copied from the internet are a violation of academic honesty and will result in issuance of an academic dishonesty report. - Exam dates are noted in the schedule posted on D2L. - Exams will be administered through D2L and will consist of 2 parts. - Part 1 will consist of multiple-choice questions and multiselect questions that will be graded automatically by D2L.
+(50 min to complete, or more time in accordance with the student VISA) - Part 2 will be short answer questions that will be hand graded by an instructor.
+(8 min per question, variable number of questions, or more time in accordance with the student VISA) - Each Part will be opened separately within D2L - Expect about 60-70% of the exam to be graded by D2L (multiple choice, multiselect), and approximately 30-40% of the exam to be hand graded.